tornado-repositories/.github/profile/README.md

 Assets Control (OFAC), a division of the US Treasury, [declared](https://home.treasury.gov/news/press-releases/jy0916) "Tornado Cash" and "Tornado Cash Nova" to be
 Specially Designated Nationals (SDNs), effectively sanctioning Tornado Cash.

-This move to sanction Tornado Cash was historically unique: it represents the first instance in which Treasury has applied sanctions to an open source software project.
-As a result of this announcement, several cryptocurrency organizations began to block users who had interacted with the Tornado Cash smart contract address.
-Github banned the user accounts of the Tornado developers, and removed all source code repositories related to this project.
+This move to sanction Tornado Cash is unprecedented: it is the first instance in which Treasury has applied sanctions to an open source software project.
+As a result of this announcement, several cryptocurrency organizations began to block users who had interacted with the Tornado Cash smart contract address on Ethereum.
+At the same time, Github banned the user accounts of the Tornado Cash developers, and removed the source code repositories owned by
+Tornado's Github organixation.

-While Github deleted the main Tornado repositories, several recent forks of the code exist on Github.
-These were collected together by the [tornadocash-community](https://github.com/tornadocash-community) organization.
-This organization simply contains an independent fork of the repositories that were collected by that organization.
+While Github successfully removed all of the the main Tornado repositories, several recent forks of the code can be found on Github.
+These were recently collected together by contributors to the [tornadocash-community](https://github.com/tornadocash-community) organization.
+The current repository is simply a second fork of those repositories.

 ### Why preserve the Tornado Cash source code?